mdn/content/files/en-us/web/http/headers/max-forwards/index.md

 ## Browser compatibility

-This feature is neither targeted, nor implemented, at browsers.
+This feature is neither targeted at, nor implemented in, browsers.

 ## See also